GabeScott/standard-works-vault/General Conference/1990 October - “Serve God Acceptably with Reverence and Godly Fear”.md

 One Sunday, my granddaughter Diana, who is four years old, was sitting next to her father at church.
 Diana sat reverently, enjoying the comfort of her father’s arm holding her close to him.
 However, when the bishop stood up and announced the sacrament hymn, Diana gently lifted her father’s arm from off her shoulder and placed it in his lap.
 Then she sat up straight and folded her arms.
 She looked over at her father and encouraged him to do the same.

 Diana’s message to her father was perfectly clear.
 She was telling him to turn his complete and total attention to the Savior.
 This is the message a reverent attitude always conveys, and when reverent attitudes abound, reverent behavior will always flourish.
-I pray that, like Diana, we may all strive to develop reverent attitudes so that we may serve God reverently and with godly fear.
-(See Heb.
-12:28.)
+I pray that, like Diana, we may all strive to develop reverent attitudes so that we may serve God reverently and with godly fear (see [[Hebrews 12.28|Heb.
+12:28]]).

-Let us never depreciate the value of our own personal example of being a living witness of the love and respect we have for Him whom we call “Wonderful, Counselor, The Mighty God, The Everlasting Father, The Prince of Peace” (2 Ne.
-19:6), is my humble prayer in the name of Jesus Christ, amen.
+Let us never depreciate the value of our own personal example of being a living witness of the love and respect we have for Him whom we call “Wonderful, Counselor, The Mighty God, The Everlasting Father, The Prince of Peace” ([[2 Nephi 19.6|2 Ne.
+19:6]]), is my humble prayer in the name of Jesus Christ, amen.